alyssadata/origin_recognition/02_recognition_engineering.md

 It does not rely on platforms rewarding the original.

-It creates a record strong enough that later use can be compared against the named source.
+It creates a record strong enough that later dependent, borrowed, repackaged, or derivative use can be compared against the named source.

 ## Purpose